2021–22 Championnat National 2

-The 2021–22 Championnat National 2 was the 24th season of the fourth tier in the French football league system in its current format.
+The 2021–22 Championnat National 2 was the 24th season of the fourth tier in the French football league system.
 This season the competition was contested by 64 clubs split geographically across four groups of 16 teams.
 The teams include amateur clubs (although a few are semi-professional) and the reserve teams of professional clubs.

 Teams

 On 15 July 2021, the FFF ratified the constitution of the competition, and published the groups.

 Due to the non-completion of the 2020–21 season, the FFF declared that there would be no regular promotion or relegation from the division, and that any vacancies to be filled would be done on the basis of finishing positions in the 2019–20 season.

 Changes from 2020–21 season are as follows: